davidlesches/copper/README.md

 ## Usage

-This gem offers basic operations to interact with the ProsperWorks Developer API.
+This gem offers basic operations to interact with the Copper Developer API.
 There is minimal error handling and no validation logic.

 To use the proper credentials, the following must be run before using the gem:

 ```
-ProsperWorks.configure do |config|
+Copper.configure do |config|
   config.user_email = <your_user_email>
   config.access_token = <your_api_token>
 end